sekelsta/genelib/Readme.md

  - `inducedOvulation` true or false, defaults to false
  - `estrousCycleMonths` or `estrousCycleDays`, which make the animal stop being receptive to mating for a time
- - `daysInHeat`, how many days out of the total estrous cycle the animal will be ready to mate
+ - `daysInHeat`, how many days out of the total estrous cycle the animal will be ready to mate As of version 2.1.4, these options will only scale with year length if the `seasonalbreeding` mod is installed.
+Otherwise, animals will use months at a fixed rate of 5 days per month.
+Feel free to let me know if you are trying to do mod compatibility and this detail gets in your way - I'm sure there's a better way it could be set up.
+Or, if I'm unavailable or you're just shy, it can also be changed from code (by modifying static fields in GenelibConfig).